tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 🔗 “https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml”

-Here it is the position of all of the sysmon component in my Windows 10
+Here is the position of all of the Sysmon components in my Windows 10

 ![Image Description](Images/Screenshot_from_2026-06-18_00-32-47.png)